berops/claudie/docs/config/config.md

   | IsControl  | bool                  | Flag to differentiate between control and compute nodes |

 ## Node
-Node represent a single node from the nodepool
+Node represent a single node from the nodepool.

   | Name     | Type                  | Description                       |
   | -------- | --------------------- | --------------------------------- |